top of page

 "Au natural" Fallen leaves and all.

 There was quite a collection of stained glass, broken pottery and commercial tile in my basement workspace for several years.
 Some of the pieces were from old projects, family and others were from friends who have since passed away.
-For several years I had envisioned creating a pathway in my garden from this collection along with additional donations from friends.
+I had envisioned creating a pathway in my garden from this collection along with additional donations from friends.
 One day, I decided it was time to begin!

 IMG_2928.jpg